spatie/laravel-resource-links/docs/usage/json-structure.md

 Want to change how links are structured in your resources?
 You can use serializers to output links different formats and even write your own custom serializes!

+You can specify the serializer to be used in the config file of the package.

 On a default installation we use the `LinkSerializer`:

 ```json